abdusss111/go-drive/README.md

 - To run locally without Docker, make sure that PostgreSQL and MinIO are running locally

 To run the project:
+cd drive-project/drive

+create an .env by .env.example.backend then run
  ```
  docker-compose up --build
  ```